 Natural Remedies and Herbs:

 A few men use a type of massage therapy called prostatic back rub.
 Practitioners know the tissues in and around your crotch to promote blood flow to your penis.
-There are limited studies on the adequacy of this type of back rub.

 Pelvic Floor Muscle Exercises: